flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Aces are counted as one.

 Question: What is Drawing Rules in baccarat?
+Q: How is the third card dealt in Baccarat, and are there any special rules or circumstances?
 Answer: There are no optional drawing rules in this game.
 Whether cards are drawn or not is determined according to the rules provided below.
 These rules are called the "Drawing Rules" or "Tableau", and are identical to those used in all of the major casinos of America, Europe and Asia.
 The decision to draw a third card for the players hand is made automatically according to standard casino rules as below.
 * Total of First Two Cards: 0,1,2,3,4,5.
 DRAW a third card unless BANKER has a NATURAL.